DaWiHs/Unity_FancyFlatAdventure/README.md

  Side-scroll platformer with 3 levels of jump (Low/Mid/High), some handbuilt levels, and endless mode.
 Supports 2 players and highscores.

  It was my first big project, code there is a total mess (but works, won 2nd place), so I don't intend to touch it but the idea and world builds can be reused surely.

+FancyFlatAdventure.rar contains archived .exe, if you want to try it.